emziti/Lyrics_For_Learning/README.md

 ### **Polykarp Amukuhu**
 ### **Elton Mziti**

-David Kwan is a former teacher and current full stack software engineer with a passion for creating products that connect and empower others.
-He used his skills on the back-end and front-end to create Lyrics for Learning.
+Elton and Polykarp are former tutors and current full stack software engineer with a passion for creating products that connect and empower others.
+We used our skills on the back-end and front-end to create Lyrics for Learning.

 [Github](https://github.com/emziti)
 [Github](https://github.com/oshikombo)